Narek-Pogosian/formbuilder/README.md

 ## TODO

-- Redesign field-item
 - Filters for forms list
+- Demo account
 - Not keep editing state in formschema, in field-item instead maybe
-- Demo account
 - Use middleware for auth check in /landing,/login,/register, currently bugged.